cdnkr/which-way/README.md

 2. Add your API keys to the `.env` file.

 - `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY`: The Google Maps API is used on the Google Places Autocomplete component.
+- `NEXT_PUBLIC_NOAA_API_KEY`: The NOAA API is used to get magnetic declination.
+Get your key [here](https://www.ngdc.noaa.gov/geomag/CalcSurvey.shtml).
+Complete the usage survey and you'll be provided with an API key.

 3. Navigate to [http://localhost:3000](http://localhost:3000).